j1010001/flow-token-staking-rewards-processing/README.md

 **Get staking rewards for an account for the previous year and add token price to each reward date**

 > [!IMPORTANT]
-> Use at own risk - check the generated report in aligned with your records!
+> Use at own risk - check the generated report is aligned with your records!

 The token rewards are downloaded using [get_simple_v1_rewards find API](https://api.find.xyz/swagger/index.html#/Simple/get_simple_v1_rewards)